beau1399/fast-markov/README.md

 The file at fast-markov/src/clj/fast_markov/language.clj contains some higher-level code that may be beneficial to tweak for your input text:

 * The *units* data structure contains a list of regular expressions.
 Portions of the input that match one of these will be treated as an atom for purposes of quote generation.
 That is, these portions will be

+### Learning Process Files

+There are two files that are generated during the learning process...

 ## Technical Description